Facility Time Publication

 0%

-No representatives reported undertaking any activity time in Trust paid time in the last three years.
+No representatives reported undertaking any activity time in Trust paid time in the last four years.

 The Trust supports the role trade unions can play in: